thegworld/gtx-browser/docs/lacros/test_dut_lacros.md

 Run unit tests on DUT

-It’s almost identical to the Chromium-style GN/Ninja approach for running Tast tests.
+It’s almost identical to the GTx Browser-style GN/Ninja approach for running Tast tests.
 Take cc_unittests for example:

 First of all, build the cc_unittests test target